fasterdash/fasterdash/README.md

 # Fasterdash

-Fasterdash is a drop in replacement for Lodash using Rust and WebAssembly
+Fasterdash is a drop in replacement for Lodash using Rust and WebAssembly.
+Currently the only function that is supported is `compact`.

 ## Functions Implemented and Benchmark Results